3 Juno

-3 Juno is a large asteroid in the asteroid belt.
+Juno (minor-planet designation: 3 Juno) is a large asteroid in the asteroid belt.
 Juno was the third asteroid discovered, in 1804, by German astronomer Karl Harding.
-It is one of the twenty largest asteroids and one of the two largest stony (S-type) asteroids, along with 15 Eunomia.
+It is tied with three other asteroids as the thirteenth largest asteroid, and it is one of the two largest stony (S-type) asteroids, along with 15 Eunomia.
 It is estimated to contain 1% of the total mass of the asteroid belt.

 History

 Discovery

 Juno was discovered on 1 September 1804, by Karl Ludwig Harding.
 It was the third asteroid found, but was initially considered to be a planet; it was reclassified as an asteroid and minor planet during the 1850s.